 Our dedicated Islamic Prayer Room is available for Muslim students throughout the academic year.
-Local prayer times are posted weekly, and a Qu’ran and prayer mats are always available.
+A Qu’ran and prayer mats are always available.
 While our Muslim community is small, we’re committed to offering a safe and welcoming space for community and prayer.

-Our campus Meditation Room is home to a variety of spiritual traditions, but we work to offer weekly student-led Buddhist meditation throughout the school year.
-While the complexity and global nature of Buddhism mean that there are many different ways people may choose to meditate within Buddhist practice, we always encourage students to come together to explore different forms and rhythms for sitting meditation.
+Our campus Meditation Room is home to a variety of spiritual traditions, but is focused on providing a space for Buddhist students, with support from the Tacoma Buddhist Temple.
+While the complexity and global nature of Buddhism mean that there are many different ways people may choose to meditate or pray within Buddhist practice, we always encourage students to come together to explore different forms and rhythms for sitting meditation.